Yankees vs. Marlins Player Props Betting Odds

 Judge Stats

-- Judge enters this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .235 with a double, a home run, seven walks and two RBI.
+- Judge enters this matchup looking to extend his four-game hit streak.
+In his last five games he is hitting .313 with a double, two home runs, nine walks and three RBI.

 Judge Recent Games